-"Northern Ireland’s experience of COVID has been a little different from other parts of the UK, for a variety of reasons.
+"Northern Ireland’s experience of COVID has been different from other parts of the UK.
 With Health a devolved area, the Northern Ireland Executive has set its own policies, although aligned with the rest of the UK, the Irish Republic and WHO guidance.
-NI-specific policies have included an October ‘circuit-breaker’ lockdown and Northern Ireland also had a particularly fast start to the roll-out of vaccines..."
+NI-specific policies included additional 'circuit-breakers' and Northern Ireland also had a particularly fast start to the roll-out of vaccines..."

 Population c.
 5.5 million

 "Like their colleagues across the UK, Scottish arts organisations face many uncertainties as preparations for the cultural recovery begin.
-A longer period of more severe restrictions in many parts of Scotland has resulted in a majority of organisations welcoming very few, if any, audiences since lockdowns began in March 2020, with venues across the sector relying on emergency funding from Creative Scotland and other supporters to stay afloat..."
+A longer period of more severe restrictions in many parts of Scotland resulted in a majority of organisations welcoming very few, if any, audiences in 2020, with venues across the sector relying on emergency funding from Creative Scotland and other supporters to stay afloat..."